2010 TFM Readers’ Choice Awards

-Numerous companies offer products and services to the facility management (FM) industry.
+Numerous companies offer products and services to members of the facility management (FM) profession.
 And each year, Today’s Facility Manager (TFM) asks its readers to vote for their preferred vendors in a variety of categories.
-For this year’s Readers’ Choice Awards, the survey included 39 categories, and FM professionals were asked to indicate what company they deemed rated highest based on product aesthetics, reliability, value, and customer service.
-The results are presented here with information about each winning company.
+For this year’s Readers’ Choice Awards, the survey included 40 categories, and FM professionals were asked to indicate what company they rated highest based on product aesthetics, product reliability, value, and customer service in 2009.
+The winners are presented here with information about each company.
 For more information on any of these products, contact Cathy Aste.

 Building Automation Systems

 Johnson Controls, Inc. (photo at left)

 Metasys® version 5.0 is the world’s premier Building Management System.
 It delivers greater visibility into building operations and energy usage through multiple system enhancements, including Web enabled reports and summaries compatible with the iPhone® and iPod Touch® platforms and wireless controls and sensors.

 Bigelow, a brand of The Mohawk Group, continues to define the next generation of commercial carpeting with its first truly global modular carpet collection, City by City.
 Taking commercial interiors on a tour of Asia’s legendary locales, this internationally inspired collection proves great designs, like great adventures, don’t have to cost a fortune.

 INVISTA delivers exceptional value for customers through technology innovations and market insights.
 The integrated components of Antron® nylon—Type 6,6 polymer, hollow filament fiber shape technology, and DuraTech® soil resistant treatment—are a powerful combination that can keep carpets looking newer longer to meet the needs of the commercial flooring market.